Sage/streamline-streams/lib/api.md

   The `fn` function is called as `fn(_, elt, i)`.
   Returns another stream on which other operations may be chained.
 * `result = stream.limit(count)`
-  Limits the steam to product `count` results.
+  Limits the stream to produce `count` results.
   Returns another stream on which other operations may be chained.
 * `result = stream.skip(count)`
   Skips the first `count` entries of the stream.